ordinarylabs/bicycle/README.md

 ### Schema

-A Bicycle schema is defined in a simple `.proto` file.
+A Bicycle schema is defined in a `.proto` file, where your models are just protobuf message types.

 ```protobuf
 // schema.proto